Oando

-Oando is Nigeria's indigenous oil and gas company with a production output of 43000 oilbbl per day of oil equivalent, enterprise value of N520 billion and market capitalisation value of N115.1 billion.
+The company has a production output of 43000 oilbbl per day of oil equivalent, enterprise value of N520 billion and market capitalisation value of N115.1 billion.

-In 2024, Oando won the ‘Deal of the Year’ award at Africa Energy Week (AEW) 2024.This is because of the Company’s $783 million acquisition of the Nigerian Agip Oil Company (NAOC), owned by Eni, on 22 August 2024.

 History

 Oando's earliest roots can be traced to the formation of Esso Africa in 1956.
 Esso Africa was a downstream marketing company, a subsidiary of the Exxon Corporation of USA.
 To increase availability of petroleum products in the hinterland, in 1976 the Nigerian government purchased a controlling stake in the company and rebranded the company as Unipetrol Nigeria.
 On 1 March 1991, Unipetrol became a Public Limited company.
 Later on in the same year, the Nigerian government sold 60% equity to the Nigerian public in an initial public offering.
 By February 1992, Unipetrol was listed on the Nigerian Stock Exchange.

 In 1999, Unipetrol acquired a 40% stake in Gaslink Nigeria Limited, a gas utility company.
 The acquisition was motivated by a desire to utilize its exclusive gas sale and purchase agreement with the Nigerian gas company.
 In 2001, the company increased its stake to 51 per cent.
 So far, Gaslink has developed 250 km of gas pipeline infrastructure.

 In 2000, Ocean and Oil, a private investment company led by Nigerian entrepreneurs Adewale Tinubu and Omamofe Boyo acquired a 30% controlling interest in Unipetrol Plc.
 In 2001, Ocean and Oil increased its stake in Unipetrol to 42% via an irredeemable convertible loan stock issue.

 In 2002, Ocean and Oil led Unipetrol's bid for a 60% stake of Agip Nigeria Plc, a rival petroleum marketing firm, owned by Agip Petroli BV, an Italian-based oil company.
 The merged company was named Oando PLC in 2003, making the company the largest downstream petroleum marketing company in Nigeria.

 In 2005, Oando Energy Services was incorporated as an integrated Oilfield Services company to achieve the group's objectives in the upstream services industry.

 In 2007, Oando Energy services acquired two oil drilling rigs in Nigeria's Niger Delta.
 In 2008, the company emerged Nigeria's first indigenous oil company with interests in producing deep water assets through the acquisition of equity in two oil blocks.
 By 2009, the company had acquired 5 swamp rigs and in 2010, the company launched its first Independent Power Plant for the Lagos Water Corporation.
 The project involved the construction of a 12.5MW power plant to provide uninterrupted power supply to the Lagos Water Corporation.